AlSch092/The-X.ploit.-Files/README.md

 - Mir Mobile/MirM (Global)
 - Path of Exile (Global)
 - Honor of Heirs
-- ...Potentially more in case I'm not remembering any
+- ...Potentially more in case I'm not remembering any at the moment

 ## End Note:
-If you enjoyed reading the information found in this project or found it helpful as a game developer or game security manager/employee/stakeholder, I'd be happy to chat about potentially helping with improving the security of your online game - either through adversarial simulations/network protocol vulnerability testing, or defensive code development.
-Feel free to email me at aschwarz92@outlook.com; I'm happy to speak to anyone enthusiastic about the topic or if you feel I could be of help to you.
+If you enjoyed reading the information found in this project or found it helpful as a game developer or game security manager/employee/stakeholder, I'd be happy to chat about potentially helping with improving the security of your online game - either through adversarial simulations/network protocol vulnerability testing, or defensive code development, secure code reviews, etc. Feel free to email me at aschwarz92@outlook.com; I'm also happy to speak to anyone enthusiastic about the topic of online game security (but please note that I cannot help you try to hack whatever game without explicit permission from its owner).

 ## Example Output: